-Full Partner Agencies: Barbara Olson Center of Hope, Clearbrook, Easter Seals Metropolitan Chicago, Elim Christian Services, Little Friends Inc, Misericordia Heart of Mercy, PACTT Learning Center, and Seguin
+Full Partner Agencies: Barbara Olson Center of Hope, Clearbrook, Easter Seals Metropolitan Chicago, Elim Christian Services, Little Friends Inc, Misericordia Heart of Mercy, PACTT Learning Center, and UCP Seguin of Greater Chicago.

 For individuals with developmental disabilities, processing a conversation, understanding a request or demand, communicating basic needs or wants, coping with day to day responsibilities, managing emotions or simply functioning with sensory impairments can result in an array of behavior challenges.
 It takes a multi-disciplined and experienced team of individuals to determine the function of the behavior and develop appropriate interventions and services to manage the behavior challenges that occur within this population.